NarasimhaVenu/M2-EmbSys/Project/1_Requirements/Readme.md

 |  LLR2  |  Time Format Adjustment  |
 |  LLR3  |  Temperature Adjustment  |

+## Further Development:
+* We can extend this project features by adding humidity, Air Quality display and even upgrade this into automatic light system and Visitor Counter System.
+* For displaying Humidity we can use Hygrometer
+* For displaying Air Quality we can use Optical sensors, Metal Oxide Sesnor(To measure Nitrogen, Oxygen and Carbondioxide),Photo Ionization Sensor.
+* For Visitor Counter we can use Ultra Sonic Sensor.
+* For Automatic Light Sytem we can PIR Sensor.

 ## SWOT Analysis:
 * Strenghts: Displays temperature and time

 * Weakness: Displays temperature in only one degree i.e., Celsius

-* Oppurtunities: Can be extended for displaying Humidity, Air Quality and many more.
+* Oppurtunities: Can be extended for displaying Humidity, Air Quality etc.

 * Threats: No major threats